SvePu/Disposable-Email-Blacklist/README.md

 Original Plugin Link (Depressurize): http://community.mybb.com/mods.php?action=view&pid=293 Original Plugin Link (Stardust342): https://community.mybb.com/mods.php?action=view&pid=603

+<h1>Version 3.2.0</h1>
+Now using csv files as mail database.
+You can add mails in the existing 'dem_init.csv' file or create a new file.
+If creating new files, their name must begin with 'dem_' and they must be '.csv'.

 <h2>Installing</h2>
 1) Merge the inc folder with the one on the root directory of your MyBB Webserver.

-2) Activate it from your Plugin Configuration page of your MyBB Website.
+2) Install & Activate it from your Plugin Configuration page of your MyBB Website.

 <h2>Uninstalling</h2>

-Deactivate it from your Plugin Configuration page of your MyBB Website.
+Uninstall it from your Plugin Configuration page of your MyBB Website.

+<h2>Updating DB</h2>
+If you add or remove emails from the .csv datafile(s), just deactivate and reactivate the plugin.

 <em>Please feel free to suggest more blacklisted email providers.</em>